Intellectual Property and Embargo

 As described in the Research Student Handbook once a thesis has been published in the University Repository, Adelaide Research and Scholarship, it is possible that some publishers will not publish the work presented in the thesis in a journal or as a book as it is already considered to be published.
 Other reasons embargoes are granted include cases where national defence security information or other sensitive information is included in the thesis.

 An automatic embargo has been applied to my thesis but it is no longer required.
 How do I get it removed?

 You will need to arrange for all of your supervisors, and any sponsors, to complete the appropriate removal of embargo forms and submit them to the Adelaide Graduate Research School.
 The embargo will be lifted if all parties are in agreement.

 What is the maximum amount of time that an embargo will be granted for?

 You should only apply for an embargo for the period of time you will actually need to publish your work, or for the reason requiring the embargo has passed.
 Normally only a maximum of 2 years will be approved and you will need to provide details on the steps that you will be taking to ensure that the embargo can be removed such as which publishers you will be approaching and when for your application to be considered.

 In very rare circumstances a permanent embargo may be warranted, such as when the thesis contains information relevant to national defence security.

 What will be displayed in the University repository, Adelaide Research and Scholarship, while my thesis is embargoed?

-Although your thesis file will not be available on Adelaide Research and Scholarship, the citation of the thesis (comprising author, title, date the degree was awarded, physical description, name of the degree for which the thesis was accepted and the faculty/school/discipline of enrolment) and the exegesis (if applicable) will appear.
+Although your thesis file will not be available on Adelaide Research and Scholarship, the citation of the thesis (comprising author, title, abstract, date the degree was awarded, physical description, name of the degree for which the thesis was accepted and the faculty/school/discipline of enrolment) and the exegesis (if applicable) will appear.